Thiemoko Diarra

-Thiemoko Diarra (born 19 April 2003) is a Malian professional footballer who plays as a left winger for French club Reims.
+Thiemoko Diarra (born 19 April 2003) is a Malian professional footballer who plays as a left winger for Turkish Süper Lig club Kasımpaşa.

 Club career

 Diarra started to play a football for Derby Académie.

 In August 2021, Diarra joined to the French club Stade de Reims and played for the reserve team in the Championnat National 2.
 On 21 August 2021 made his debut in the 2–0 win against AS Beauvais Oise. in summer 2023 loaned for the Championnat National club LB Châteauroux.

 On 5 September 2024, Diarra signed on one year loan for the Israeli Premier League club Hapoel Haifa.

+On 16 July 2026, Diarra joined Turkish Süper Lig club Kasımpaşa on a permanent transfer from Reims, signing after spending five years with the French club.
+He stated that the club's sporting project and ambitions were the main reasons behind his decision to move.

 International career

 Diarra represented the Mali Olympics at the 2024 Summer Olympics.